Health and Safety Engineer Resume Examples

 - •Clearly states your level of experience and expertise.

-- •Highlights key skills such as risk assessment, safety audits, compliance management, etc.
+- •Highlights key skills such as risk assessment, safety audits, compliance management, and TRIR reduction.

 - •Demonstrates a commitment to safety and regulatory standards.